enso-org/enso/docs/parser/flexer.md

 from which they can inherit rules.
 This is fantastic for removing the need to repeat yourself when defining the lexer.

+When inheriting rules from a parent group, the rules from the parent group are matched strictly _after_ the rules from the child group.
+This means that groups are able to selectively "override" the rules of their parents.
+Rules are still matched in order for each group's set of rules.

 ### Patterns

 Rules are defined to match _patterns_.
 Patterns are regular-grammar-like